 Never use easy-to-guess passwords, such as your date of birth, pet's name, or social security number.
 First IB allows you to set a password that is 4-16 characters long.
 The password is case sensitive and may contain any combination of letters, numbers, or special characters.
 We recommend that you select a password that is at least 8 characters in length and consists of at least one uppercase letter, at least one lowercase letter, at least one number, and at least one special character.

 Never reveal your password to another person.
-You should periodically change your password by following the Preferences link in online banking.
+You should periodically change your password.

 SECURE YOUR COMPUTER

 There are simple steps even the "nontechnical" among us can take to keep our home computers safe.
 Keep your operating system and browser up to date.
 Apply patches soon after they are made available.
 Run anti-virus software and update the virus definitions regularly.
 New viruses are announced nearly every day!
 We also recommend that you run a personal firewall if you have an "always on" high speed Internet connection.